jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 An aspect ratio is the **proportional relationship between** an image or screen's **width and height**, expressed as two numbers separated by a colon.

 For Week 2, set your aspect ratio to **16:9** and record at **1920 × 1080 (Full HD)**.
-> *All three cameras must use the same resolution and aspect ratio.*
+> *All three cameras must use the same aspect ratio.*

 #### How to set the aspect ratio:
 - Go to **Menu**